R00T96/Open-Collective-Intelligence/README.md

 Product designers can then use the specification to design and build the product.
 Products can then be marketted at a reasonable price for everyone to use.

+If you have an idea you'd like built, create a file, add the idea in.

 If you notice something is wrong, please create a pull request to correct the fact.